hwdsl2/setup-ipsec-vpn/docs/clients.md

 1. Return to **Network and Sharing Center**.
 On the left, click **Change adapter settings**.
 1. Right-click on the new VPN entry and choose **Properties**.
 1. Click the **Security** tab.
 Select "Layer 2 Tunneling Protocol with IPsec (L2TP/IPSec)" for the **Type of VPN**.
 1. Click **Allow these protocols**.
-Make sure the "Challenge Handshake Authentication Protocol (CHAP)" checkbox is checked.
+Check the "Challenge Handshake Authentication Protocol (CHAP)" and "Microsoft CHAP Version 2 (MS-CHAP v2)" checkboxes.
 1. Click the **Advanced settings** button.
 1. Select **Use preshared key for authentication** and enter `Your VPN IPsec PSK` for the **Key**.
 1. Click **OK** to close the **Advanced settings**.